Telephone: 604 444-4889

 Friday June 16, 2017 in Books

-Set during the 1964 U.S. presidential election, with brutal race riots erupting across America, the play takes place in the high-pressure advertising world of Madison Avenue: a group of “ad men” working for Lyndon Johnson unleash the most powerful political commercial ever conceived, the “Daisy” ad.
+Set during the 1964 U.S. presidential election, while brutal race riots erupted across America, a group of Madison Avenue ad men working for President and presidential candidate Lyndon Johnson unleash the most powerful political commercial ever conceived, the “Daisy” ad.
 War was the objective.
 Peace was the bait.
 Everyone got duped.

 ISBN 13: 9781772011852 | ISBN 10:

 5.5 W x 8.5 H inches | 192 pages

 $19.95 CAN / $19.95 US

 Drama | Backlist